 FAQ

-These quick answers cover common questions about symptoms, causes, recovery, and when to seek urgent care.
+The short responses here address the questions owners most often ask about symptoms, causes, recovery, and when to seek urgent care.